ChristoffBo/homeassistant/gitea/README.md

 # 🧩 Gitea Home Assistant Add-on
 Self-hosted lightweight Git server powered by Gitea.
 Manage repositories, issues, teams, and more in a sleek web interface.

+This is a clone of the one created by Alex Belgium.

 ✅ Uses the official Docker image: gitea/gitea
 ✅ Full web-based Git interface
 ✅ Built-in user, team, and org management